-Criteria Indicators ToC Outcomes 5.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum standards and are sufficient to provide decent living wages (DLW).
-(Continued) With reference to procedural note of indicator 6.2.6, the RSPO has published a guidance on the DLW calculation in June 2019.
-The RSPO Secretariat will endeavor to carry out DLW country benchmarks for palm oil producing countries in which RSPO members operate and for which no Global Living Wage Coalition (GLWC) benchmarks exist1.
+Criteria Indicators staff cont mee indu stan suff deco and conditions for fand workers and for tract workers always et at least legal or ustry minimum adards and are ficient to provide ent living wages (DLW).
+Intinued) With reference to procedural note of indicator 6.2.6, the RSPO has published a guidance on the DLW calculation in June 2019.
+The RSPO Secretariat will endeavor to carry out DLW country benchmarks for palm oil producing countries in which RSPO members operate and for which no Global Living Wage Coalition (GLWC) benchmarks exist.
 Where a GLWC living wage standard (benchmark), or one that fulfills the basic requirements of the RSPO-endorsed living wage methodology, has been established in the country or region of operation, the same should be used as benchmarks.
-In the absence of such benchmarks, the RSPO will collaborate with the GLWC and/or local experts on developing oil palm industry benchmarks2.
+In the absence of such benchmarks, the RSPO will collaborate with the GLWC and/or local experts on developing oil palm industry benchmarks.
 These benchmarks will be developed in collaboration and consultation with relevant stakeholders such as palm oil industry members, workers' union, authorities and/or relevant organisations.
 Human rights upheld; Safe and decent work